 On my last field trip in Taipei, I encountered a sound truck that in many ways represents the Nakashi performance platform and sensibility.
 Parked across from Lungshan Temple, the largest temple in Taipei in Mejia (Monga) district, the Exhortation Touring Tricycle is a mobile sounding platform that functions as a store that sells religious and folk recordings to passersby.
 The multi-colored LEDs, calligraphy writings, and custom-built shelving add to the down-home, ostentatious sensibility of nakashi.
 Encased within hand-built cabinets that are mounted in the back of the truck, the speakers broadcast popular Taiwanese tunes mixed with didactic music that teaches taoist morality and buddhist cosmology.
 Mobility serves as a dissemination tool.
 Sounds of exhortation move while extending its messages through the streets.

-On sound trucks or in stationary performances, amplification is a critical element in nakashi performances.
+On sound trucks or in stationary performances, amplification is a critical element.
 Stationary nakashi performances typically take place in public spaces such as parks and metro stations.
 They are all unabashedly powered by diesel generators.

 On my trip, I stumbled upon a performance in a park across the street from Lungshan Temple.
 Sound of amplification becomes aestheticized and is often heightened in a nakashi performance.
 In addition to its utility, the generator becomes an invisible sonic constituent that underlies all of these performances.
 In the video below, listen to the sound of the generator that powers the sound amplification.
 An overdriven amplified sound results a distorted, gritty, and lo-fi timbre.
 With an added effect of reverberation (in the vocals usually), nakashi amplification make up a uniquely textured sound-space.